Schools, colleges, varsities to remain closed till 23rd

 “Exams of 9, 10, 11 and 12, which were supposed to begin from the end of May, have been delayed further,” the minister said.
 “No board exams will be held till mid-June (June 15).”

-"If exams take place after June 15, they may continue in July and even August," the minister said.

-The NCOC has also announced comprehensive "stay home, stay safe" guidelines from May 8-16 May to curb the spread of the virus.

-Chand raat bazaars, shopping malls, public places, and recreational spots will remain closed from May 8-16, according to the newly imposed curbs.
+Chand raat bazaars, shopping malls, public places, and recreational spots will remain closed from May 8-16.

-The ban on chand raat bazaars extends to mehndi, jewelry/ornaments and clothing stalls, the NCOC said.

-"The current spike of COVID-19 in the country merits effective measures to arrest its further spread with special emphasis on reducing mobility during forthcoming Eid-Ul-Fitr," the NCOC said in a statement.